Pankajs53/RandomMemeUsingReactJs/README.md

 useGif: Handles the logic for fetching GIFs from the Giphy API.
 Styling:

-Styles are managed using Tailwind CSS for a responsive and clean layout.
+Styles are managed using Tailwind CSS and can be made more better.